Your Ultimate Free Guide To The Incredible Phoenix Chicken Breed

 NOTE: For more information on chicken diseases and how to spot them, check out our article, Chicken Diseases 101.

-With the fate of the European colony of Onagadori at stake, Mr. Hugo du Roi created the Phoenix breed of chickens in Germany in an attempt to bolster their stamina and equip them to handle the weather.
+With the fate of the European colony of Onagadori at stake, Mr. Hugo du Roi created the Phoenix breed in Germany in an attempt to bolster their stamina and equip them to handle the weather.